Employees: Doctoral students

 You can turn to the section Occupational Health Service for work-related medical, psychological and ergonomic advice.
 As an employee of Lund University, you can contact the Occupational Health Service with questions on work environment, work-related illness and rehabilitation.

-The head of department, assistant head of department or director of PhD studies should be promptly informed of potentially contentious issues between the doctoral student and the supervisor in order to prevent conflict.
+The head of department, assistant head of department or director of doctoral studies should be promptly informed of potentially contentious issues between the doctoral student and the supervisor in order to prevent conflict.
 You may also turn to the department’s health and safety representative for guidance and support.

 The Faculty of Social Sciences has developed detailed procedures for departments for preventing and managing conflicts between supervisors and doctoral students.